Anton A. Raven

-Anton Adolph Raven (September 30, 1833 – January 15, 1919) was an Curaçaoan born American business executive.
+Anton Adolph Raven (September 30, 1833 – January 15, 1919) was a Curaçaoan-born American business executive.

 Early life

-Raven was born on September 30, 1833 in Curaçao in what was then a part of the Dutch West Indies.
+Raven was born on September 30, 1833, in Curaçao in what was then a part of the Dutch West Indies.
 He was a son of John Rudolf Raven, a merchant in the "Spanish-American Republic of Venezuela", and Petronella (née Hutchings) Raven, who came from "ancestors who came from Holland to New York State and thence removed to Curaçao, West Indies where she herself was born."

 After receiving his education in St. Thomas, he came to New York at the age of seventeen in 1850.

 Career

 On January 4, 1852, Raven joined the Atlantic Mutual Insurance Company as a clerk.
 Atlantic had been founded as a joint-stock company in 1838 as the Atlantic Insurance Company before becoming a mutual company in 1842.
 He was appointed an underwriter in 1865, fourth vice-president in 1874, third vice president in 1876, and second vice president in 1886.
 He was elected vice president in 1895 and elected president two years later in 1895.
 Raven retired as president in 1915 and was succeeded by Cornelius Eldert, formerly vice president.

 He also served as a director of the Metropolitan Trust Company, the Atlantic Trust Company, the Home Life Insurance Company and the Phenix National Bank of New York.